 What inspired you to create your company?

 Three children and tons of lost socks every single load of laundry inspired me to find a fix to the missing sock saga.
 Before my invention came to fruition, there was a constant sack of singles in our laundry room and it drove me crazy.
 I still constantly wonder where socks go and how just one sock gets lost.
-Lost socks is one of life’s greatest mysteries.
+Lost socks are one of life’s greatest mysteries.

 What was your biggest obstacle and failure in going from idea to business?

 There was a time when I looked at disappointing circumstances as failures but now I realize, they’re not really failures, they are life lessons.
-These life lessons happen for a reasons.
-They often times force you to find an different process or to find something better.
+These life lessons happen for a reason.
+They often times force you to find a different process or to find something better.
 Hurdling manufacturing obstacles has been the single most challenging aspect of my business.
 From finding a facility in the U.S. that could create our product to a manufacturer who believes in what we were doing and could creatively conceptualize my invention and vision was a painstaking process that almost made me quit.
 I had to find a renewed sense of purpose and I had to remind myself of the necessity of our magnetic socks.
 For example, the manufacturer that I started with is no longer with us.
 They couldn’t create the high-quality product that I insisted on.
 Additionally, they let their personal feelings get in the way of business and stopped responding after our first run.
 That forced me to shut the company down for a year while I researched and hunted for another U.S. facility.
 This was not easy and this is when I almost stopped trying but I had to keep pushing forward.
 I didn’t know I needed something better until I was forced into it.

 Our Valentine’s Day and Spring collections are being introduced beginning in January 2018.
 We are also working on a toddler’s collection and anklets for our fitness collection.
 We are expanding our brand collaborations and we’re working to be featured on as many national platforms as possible.